-- Support dual credit programs that allow high school students to get needed job training and save money on future college credits.
-The average high school student saves $1,656 annually in future college tuition by earning dual credits locally.
+- Support dual credit programs that allow high school students to get job training and save money on future college credits.
+The average area high school student saved $1,689 last year in future college tuition by earning dual credits through ECC/MCC/IVG.

 - Expand and improve STEM-related education programs.

-- Greatly improve and upgrade safety and security across all campuses to ensure that students, faculty and staff are protected.
+- Improve and upgrade safety and security across all campuses to ensure that students, faculty and staff are protected.

 - Benefit local business and industry by supplying a steady flow of qualified, trained workers into the workforce.

-IVCCD operates Ellsworth Community College in Iowa Falls, Marshalltown Community College, Iowa Valley Continuing Education, and Iowa Valley Grinnell.
-According to the District’s Facilities Master Plan, there are more than 505,560 square feet of building space in Hardin, Marshall, Poweshiek and Tama Counties.
-Many of the District’s facilities were constructed in the 1970s and 1980s and are in need of updates and repairs.
+Facility and technology projects to be funded by the bond issue are outlined in the District’s Facilities Master Plan, drafted in 2017 by local architectural and engineering firm TSP, Inc. IVCCD operates Ellsworth Community College in Iowa Falls, Marshalltown Community College, Iowa Valley Continuing Education, and Iowa Valley Grinnell.
+According to the Facilities Plan, there are more than 505,560 square feet of building space in Hardin, Marshall, Poweshiek and Tama Counties.

-With projects in the IVCCD Facilities Master Plan totaling more than $32 million, the options for funding those projects are use of the Unrestricted Plant Fund, a 20 ¼ cent levy that brings in about $1 million per year, or a General Obligation Bond.
-Duree says the District pays part of its utilities (over $1 million annually) from the Plant Fund, and that fund will never be sufficient to address more than a few of the most urgent needs in any given year.
+With remaining projects in the IVCCD Facilities Master Plan totaling more than $32 million, the options for funding those projects are use of the Unrestricted Plant Fund, a 20 ¼ cent levy that brings in about $1 million per year, or a General Obligation Bond.
+Fisher says the District pays part of its utilities (over $1 million annually) from the Plant Fund, and that the Plant Fund will never be sufficient to address more than a few of the most urgent needs in any given year.